-We are all responsible to a certain extent for the safety of those who have been invited to visit our property.
+We are all responsible to a certain extent for the safety of those invited to visit our property.
 Issues can arise when a person has suffered an accident resulting in an injury.
-If the damage is severe enough it may be necessary to determine what caused the accident, and ultimately who is responsible for the damages.
-This may be an unsavory yet necessary process to help address medical bills, property damage, time lost from work and pain and suffering.
-The fact of the matter is that property owners can be held responsible should condition on their property be unsafe, or if negligence has been shown in some way.
+If the damage is severe enough, it may be necessary to determine what caused the accident and ultimately responsible for the damages.
+This may be an unsavory yet process required to help address medical bills, property damage, time lost from work, and pain and suffering.
+The fact of the matter is that property owners can be held responsible should condition on their property be unsafe or if negligence has been shown somehow.
 Below are some items to consider when it comes to property or premises liability.

 - The reason why a person was on the property can affect the overall outcome of a case.
-Many states operate their laws in a similar fashion to Utah.
-A way of looking at this is to determine if the injured individual was invited, a license or if the person was trespassing.
-Generally, a person who was given permission to be on the property will have more rights and guarantees to safety than someone who was not invited on the property but was not there illegally.
+Many states similarly operate their laws in Utah.
+Determine if the injured individual was invited, a license, or if the person was trespassing.
+Generally, a person who was permitted to be on the property will have more rights and guarantees to safety than someone who was not invited on the property but was not there illegally.

-- Injury does not always equate to negligence.
-The facts of the case are going to be highly considered to determine what the standard of care should be and who (if anyone) is responsible for the accident.
-Remember that just because you or a loved one has been injured; it does not mean that compensation will be easy to achieve.
+- The injury does not always equate to negligence.
+The facts of the case will be highly considered to determine what the standard of care should be and who (if anyone) is responsible for the accident.
+Remember that just because you or a loved one has been injured does not mean that compensation will be easy to achieve.
 This is one of the many reasons why it is so important to speak with an injury attorney to learn about your legal rights and what can be done to help recover from damages.

 Thank you for taking the time to read this article online.
-We are going to be covering premises liability issues in the future so feel free to bookmark our website and visit again in the future for regular updates.
+We will be covering premises liability issues in the future so feel free to bookmark our website and visit again in the future for regular updates.